Hmong textile art: Gender and Paj Ntaub

 According to tradition, Hmong girls begin to learn the skills required to produce Paj Ntaub from their mother, grandmother, or older sister as early as three years old and go on to master hundreds of complex patterns.
 Skill in Paj Ntaub is highly valued in traditional Hmong culture and is used to signify desirable feminine traits like industriousness, creativity, and discipline and often plays a significant role in terms of courtship and marriage prospects.
 The creativity and skill of Paj Ntaub design was also traditionally linked with the embroiderer's own fertility.
 When Hmong women get married and join their husband's household, they learn and adopt the new Paj Ntaub techniques and traditions of their husband's clan from their mother-in-law and other female relatives.
 In doing so, the Paj Ntaub tradition of that clan is maintained.

 Although the labor intensive production and decoration of Hmong clothing and Paj Ntaub were the exclusive responsibility of women and older girls, this did not release them from other extensive responsibilities involving domestic chores, child care, and farm work.
 Because of this, sewing would often be done late into the night or during breaks between other responsibilities.

+Outside of the traditions, families will profit from the paj ntaub by making traditional or contemporary pieces.
+These pieces will then be sold at the Hmong New Year which occurs in late October through December.